Doctors Note Logo

 • When to seek professional help

 Throughout, you'll find clear, practical advice.
 If at any point you feel your symptoms are severe or life-threatening, please speak to a doctor right away.
-You can also use a Medically approved LLM Symptom Checker Chat Bot to get personalized insights about your symptoms and help determine your next steps.
+You can also check your symptoms with a free AI-powered tool to get personalized insights and help determine if your heart rate and sleep issues require immediate medical attention.

 How Sleep Affects Heart Rate